Block Browser Notification Pop-Ups in Chrome, Firefox, Edge, and Safari

 5. Change any already-listed site to Block using the dropdown, then click Save Changes.

-Troubleshooting tip: If one site still prompts you after enabling the block, it already has Allowed status from a previous session.
-Return to Settings → Notifications, set that specific site to Block, and save again.
+When one site still prompted me after I enabled the block, it turned out it already had Allowed status from an earlier session.
+I reopened the same Notifications dialog, set that specific site to Block, and saved again.

 2. Toggle Ask before sending off.
 The status changes to “Blocked.”

-Edge also offers a Quiet Notification Requests toggle on the same page — a softer option that shrinks prompts to a small bell icon in the address bar instead of blocking them outright.
-Use quiet mode if you still want to allow notifications from a few trusted sites without seeing the full pop-up on every site.
+Edge also offers a Quiet Notification Requests toggle on the same page.
+It shrinks prompts to a small bell icon in the address bar instead of blocking them outright, which is what I use when I still want a couple of trusted sites to ask without seeing a full pop-up everywhere.

 Safari on Mac